In this Article

-If it is a minor tear, you may be stitched in the room itself where you have delivered.
-The obstetrician, after administering a local anaesthetic to numb the concerned area, will close up the tear with a ‘running stitch’.
+If it is a minor tear, you may be stitched in the room where you have delivered.
+The obstetrician, after administering a local anesthetic to numb the area, will close up the tear with a ‘running stitch’.
 Most of the time, dissolvable stitches are used as they are not required to be removed on healing.

-Cases involving an episiotomy or second to third-degree tears where the tear runs deeper than the skin, the patient is usually transferred to an operating theatre.
-The obstetrician may give a local anaesthetic through an epidural (spinal), or a general anaesthetic depending on the degree of damage.
+Cases involving episiotomy or second-degree tears are taken care of in the delivery room itself, but since in third-degree tears the tear runs deeper than the skin, the patient is usually transferred to an operating theatre.
+The obstetrician may give a local anesthetic.
+If required, an epidural, spinal, or general anesthetic may be given, depending on the degree of damage.
+However, this is rare.
 That is followed by the stitching of the perineum.
 A thin tube (catheter) may be put into the bladder to empty out the urine.
 This will enable the perineum to heal quickly.
 Usually, episiotomy stitches are absorbable or dissolvable sutures.